Sorvigolova/psplibdoc/README.md

  - Save a combined PSPLibDoc XML file from all loaded sources
     - psp_libdoc.py *sources* -c psp_libdoc.xml
-    - save_combined.sh will create a combined PSPLibDoc file for all firmwares
+    - save_combined.sh will create a combined PSPLibDoc file for all firmwares and modules
+    - save_per_fw_version.sh will create a combined PSPLibDoc file for all firmware versions, each containing all modules

  - Save PRX modules as individual PSPLibDoc XML files from all loaded sources
     - psp_libdoc.py *sources* -s outputFolder